Art Stevens, Managing Partner, The Stevens Group

 For starters, the proper valuation of a PR practice doesn’t involve any rocket science.
 However, it does involve the application of a certain degree of common sense combined with a comprehensive understanding of the current marketplace.
 Just as many FSBO (For Sale By Owner) homeowners tend to overprice their offerings due to sheer naiveté, sellers of PR firms sometimes overvalue their practices and then find themselves wondering why they’re having difficulty attracting interested buyers.
 In contrast, because buyers of PR firms tend to be experienced acquirers who are seeking bargains, without objective counsel to assist in a firm’s valuation, a seller might be induced to hastily agree to a below-market purchase price.

 The mechanics of a business sale can sometimes be necessarily complex, and having a trusted advisor on your side can help to ensure that all scenarios are properly evaluated in order to achieve the most favorable outcome.
 For example, an inexperienced seller may fixate on the potential personal income generated by a sale, rather than opting to negotiate a deal based on capital gains treatment.
 And even when electing for a long-term capital gains treatment, a portion of future contingent payments made as part of an earnout agreement may be taxable to the seller in later years as ordinary income.
-With recently-enacted federal tax law changes due to impact corporate and individual returns beginning with the 2018 tax year, it has never been more important to consider all financial implications of your firm’s sale before inking a deal.
+With recently-enacted federal tax law changes that impact corporate and individual returns, it has never been more important to consider all financial implications of your firm’s sale before inking a deal.

 Parsing The Fine Print